 Flexibility is crucial to keeping nurses in the workforce because it “allows them to schedule around their personal lives and step away when needed.”
 Our founder blogged about redefining the workforce this summer:

 “The modern nurse has a new definition of flexibility.
 What is the new definition of flexibility?
 Based on what healthcare professionals have shared with me over the past few months, it’s best summed up as control.
 They want control:

 - over when, where, and how many hours they work

 - minus the traditional constraints of minimum shift requirements

 - without forced overtime and countless communications begging them to come to work

 The new generation wants to be their own boss.”

-    Check out more from Will during his October 11th Becker’s Healthcare podcast.
-There he will detail the power of listening to nurses and other healthcare professionals and share how this strategy can impact your facility.
+Check out more from this October 11th Becker’s Healthcare podcast.
+The podcast details the power of listening to nurses and other healthcare professionals and share how this strategy can impact your facility.